 A selection from Francis Grose’s “Dictionary Of The Vulgar Tongue” (1785)

-Alt...Image imitating a page from an old document, text (as in main toot): ADMIRAL OF THE NARROW SEAS.
-One who from drunkenness vomits into the lap of the person sitting opposite to him.
-SEA PHRASE.
+Alt...Image imitating a page from an old document, text (as in main toot): CUT.
+Drunk.
+A little cut over the head; slightly intoxicated.
+To cut; to leave a person or company.
+To cut up well; to die rich.
 A selection from Francis Grose’s “Dictionary Of The Vulgar Tongue” (1785)

 [?]The Vulgar Tongue » 🤖 🌐